I think most British maniacs like us would agree with English public transport being a nightmare, especially anyone who has ever lived in London.

 “And if a bus is free from chavs and pregnant women then silence reigns.”
 Until a mobile phone goes off.
 At this point the public transport user often forgets themself and begins to rant, swear, and become really rather loud.

-Particularly annoying habits include Cybil Fawlty impersonations, “Oh, I knowwww….”, all of a sudden going deaf but determindley sticking the conversation out, “Wot!?
-I can’t ‘ear yer!
-Wot!?
-I can’t ‘ear yer!
-Wot?!”, and heading off into needless profanity, “Fuck me!
-He said WOT?!”.
+Particularly annoying habits include Cybil Fawlty impersonations, “Oh, I know…”, all of a sudden going deaf but determinedly sticking the conversation out.